Zapata County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: The officer likely provided you with a temporary driving permit.
-This permit is typically valid for 40 days, giving you time to request a hearing and potentially continue driving until the hearing date or the start of the suspension.
+• Temporary Permit: Upon arrest, you should have received a temporary driving permit.
+This permit is typically valid for 40 days, allowing you to drive until your ALR hearing or the start of your suspension, whichever comes first.

 If You Refused Testing